binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 #### Noisy, Crowded Offices
 ![](images/ThreatTags/PreventionEASY.png)

 Allow your developers to create a space that they love working in.
 When I work from home my days are far more productive than when working for a company that insists on cramming as many workers around you into as small and often noisy a space as possible.
+I get to stay in the concentration zone for a lot longer, thus my work has better design and less defects.
+This probably wouldn't be the case if I was at home working with screaming kids.
+Developers know how to increase their own productivity.
+Let them.
+I documented a collection of tools and techniques to increase software developer productivity on my [blog](http://blog.binarymist.net/2013/03/02/how-to-increase-software-developer-productivity/).

 #### Email {#people-countermeasures-morale-productivity-and-engagement-killers-email}
 ![](images/ThreatTags/PreventionEASY.png)